 - Teams will be separated into two divisions:

-- Middle and high school team score is determined by the total score of the top five (5) climbers, male and female, for each of the 4 competitions.
+- Middle and high school team score is determined by the total score of the top five (5) climbers, male or female, for each of the 4 competitions.

 Current League Standings: